FuxiaoLiu/VisualNews-Repository/README.md

 - Python 3
 - Pytorch > 1.0

-I will update the code.
+This repo is under construction and we will add the code shortly.
 If you have any questions, please email: fl3es@virginia.edu

 ### Citing
 If you find our paper/code useful, please consider citing: